Politicians are paid more than 98 per cent of Australians. It’s reasonable to ask if taxpayers are getting value for money.

 There’s no group of people in Australia so distrusted as politicians.
 Politicians aren’t trusted to set their own pay because we don’t believe they’ll do the right thing.
 So if we don’t trust them to do the right thing on their own pay and conditions, why do we think they’ll just do the right thing on matters that affect the rest of us, without any accountability or transparency over their decision-making process?

 Politics needs a cop on the beat and that cop needs the power to investigate, independent of Government.
-Federal politics needs a code of ethics and an independent, ICAC-style watchdog to make sure that code is followed.
+Federal politics needs a code of ethics and a strong, properly funded, independent, ICAC-style watchdog to make sure that code is followed.

 The Jacqui Lambie Network supports a national anti-corruption commission